octoblu/octoblu/README.md

 ## ToDo

+* Copy all environment and service info from octoswarm
-* Add support for Meshblu and Octoblu services
+* Add `latest` build to all services
-* Add support for bundled services
+* Add sensible defaults to all services
+* Add example values to example-defaults.json
+* Allow --replicas option